apache/camel-website/content/blog/2023/11/camel-4-performance-improvements-2/index.md

 The numbers for Camel 4.1 show a significant decrease in performance due to a bug that caused a cache miss when trying to resolve a type converter.
 This bug was fixed in 4.2.0.

+*Note*: an earlier version of these images contained an incorrect description on the labels.
+The images were updated to reflect the correct data.

 # Testing: Ensuring Reliability

 The reliability of these performance enhancements was validated through rigorous testing methodologies.
 For core components, the [Camel Load Tester](https://github.com/orpiske/camel-load-tester) project was employed, ensuring a comprehensive evaluation of the framework's capabilities.
 The testing of Platform HTTP Vert.x components, on the other hand, leveraged [Hyperfoil](https://hyperfoil.io/), a powerful benchmarking tool.